 At Camden Center, Dr. Ghassemi conducts psychological testing for patients.

-Dr. Lisson is certified in Cognitive Behavioral Therapy (CBT) by the Academy of Cognitive Therapy.
+Dr. Kochamba is certified in Cognitive Behavioral Therapy (CBT) by the Academy of Cognitive Therapy.
 She is intensively trained in Dialectical Behavior Therapy (DBT), Exposure and Response Prevention (ERP), Acceptance and Commitment Therapy (ACT), and Attachment-Focused Eye Movement Desensitization & Reprocessing (AF-EMDR).

 She completed an APA-accredited internship at Loma Linda University, School of Medicine in Loma Linda, California, where she treated individuals with life-threatening illnesses.
-Dr. Lisson completed a fellowship at CBT California/Harbor-UCLA Medical Center in Torrance, California, where she was trained in severe emotion dysregulation by leading experts in DBT.
+Dr. Kochamba completed a fellowship at CBT California/Harbor-UCLA Medical Center in Torrance, California, where she was trained in severe emotion dysregulation by leading experts in DBT.